-This hike is taken directly from J.Carlson and E. Stewart's "Hiker's Guide to the Superstition Wilderness".
+This hike is taken directly from J.Carlson and E. Stewart's "Hiker's Guide to the Superstition Wilderness."
 It is the suggested loop combination of the Ely-Anderson and Southwest routes.
 Route finding skills are of absolute necessity for the second portion of the hike.
 Starting at the Peralta trailhead, you depart north on Bluff Spring trail past the Terrapin trail intersection and to the start of the seldom-used Ely-Anderson trail.
-This trail of use then ascends Bluff Spring Mountain becoming a cross-country route to several different peaks and then descends through an opening in the rugged west face to join with the Terrapin trail directly below Weavers Needle.
-From there it is a direct route back to the trailhead.
+This trail of use then ascends Bluff Spring Mountain becoming a cross-country route to several different peaks, and then descends through an opening in the rugged west face to join with the Terrapin trail directly below Weavers Needle.
+From there, it is a direct route back to the trailhead.

 History: This hike is centered on Bluff Spring Mountain, which could be considered "ground zero" in the history of the hunt for the Lost Dutchman mine.
 The old trail, supposedly discovered around 1911 by Jim Anderson, a cowhand working for rancher Jim Barks caused quite a stir.
 Since there were no recreational hikers in those days, finding an old, obscure trail would normally mean only one thing - "mining!"
 In this case, it was thought to be the result of Spanish miners working there in the early 1800s.
-This abandoned trail was then shown to famed Dutch Hunter Sims Ely and the search for a "lost" mine(s) was on.
+This abandoned trail was then shown to famed Dutch Hunter Sims Ely, and the search for a "lost" mine(s) was on.
 Hence the name Ely-Anderson Trail.

 T.E.Glover in his widely respected book "The Lost Dutchman Mine of Jacob Waltz, Part I: The Golden Dream" shows a map placing the head of the trail right at Bluff Spring itself and describes two trails found by rancher Jim Bark (Anderson's employer and Sims Ely's partner).
-One matching the map: "down the southeast side of the mountain to Bluff Spring", and another closely matching Magill's description: "along the east side of the mountain and down into Mexican Camp".
+One matching the map: "down the southeast side of the mountain to Bluff Spring," and another closely matching Magill's description: "along the east side of the mountain and down into Mexican Camp."

-Although these various, and somewhat dubious descriptions would point to another location for the true Ely-Anderson trail, it still remains a mystery why anyone would choose such a treacherous route up the sheer east face when the more obvious, easy, and closer access is up the relatively mild slope of the southeast corner.
+Although these various and somewhat dubious descriptions would point to another location for the true Ely-Anderson trail, it remains a mystery why anyone would choose such a treacherous route up the sheer east face when the more obvious, easy, and closer access is up the relatively mild slope of the southeast corner.

-Once near the top, you will notice a low stone wall (@3.5mi) whose use is theorized to be either a Spanish defense of the top from marauding Apaches, or less romantically, from hungry cows.
+Once near the top, you will notice a low stone wall (@3.5mi) whose use is theorized to be either a Spanish defense of the top from marauding Apaches or, less romantically, from hungry cows.
 The terrain at the top is starkly beautiful.
 It is uncharacteristically flat, open grassland punctuated only by huge century plants, Sotol, and Ocotillo.

-Just beyond the 4mi. point the trail begins to fade, but is no longer needed as the ground is so wide open that you can visually spot the high point to your north and proceed as you like through the gently rolling grassland.
+Just beyond the 4mi. point the trail begins to fade but is no longer needed as the ground is so wide open that you can visually spot the high point to your north and proceed as you like through the gently rolling grassland.
 Rabbits and signs of deer are abundant.
 Once at the high point (4.5mi) of the eastern ridgeline shown as "4041" on the topo, you will be rewarded with stunning views of Hidden Valley below and LaBarge Canyon to the east.
 This makes an excellent spot for a lunch break.
 This is the end of the Ely-Anderson portion of the hike and a good return point for those not desiring the more strenuous continuation on the Southwest Route.
-A highly suggested intermediate option would be to continue on as far as the 4152' peak of Bluff Spring Mountain (4.75mi) and then return from there.
+A highly suggested intermediate option would be to continue as far as the 4152' peak of Bluff Spring Mountain (4.75mi) and then return from there.
 To get there is merely a matter of sighting the peak to the east and contouring your way along the open terrain and over a gentle saddle connecting to the west side.
-The views of the Needle from this point are awesome and there is a large hollow cairn containing an ammo box and the obligatory sign-in log.
+The views of the Needle from this point are fantastic, and there is a large hollow cairn containing an ammo box and the obligatory sign-in log.
 The last visitor was over two months ago with dates going back over twenty years to 1980.

 Jack has suggested to me that a good hike would be a thorough search of the East face area north of the Springs for any signs of the E-A "ghost" trail so vividly described as being in that area.
-A great opportunity for one to possibly shed some light once and for all as to its actual existence - and post their findings on this very site!
+An excellent opportunity for one to possibly shed some light once and for all as to its actual existence - and post their findings on this very site!